-Open source maintainers are people who volunteer their time in keeping open source projects structured and maintainable.
+Open source maintainers are people who make efforts in keeping open source projects structured and maintainable.
 Open source maintainers review and sync contributions to the repository to ensure it remains organised.
 A repository can have one or several maintainers.

 We’ll discuss 5 compelling reasons why you should consider becoming and open source maintainer.

 - 5 Reasons to become an open source maintainer

 5 Reasons to become an open source maintainer

 1. To develop organisational skills